 Optional Trip Extension: La Paz Culture and Whale Sharks

 Extend your stay in La Paz, Mexico to further explore the rich culture of the area.
 Learn more about the history of the region with visits to the La Paz Cathedral and the whale museum.
 Indulge in the local cuisine with inspiring local lunches and top it all off with an awe-inspiring opportunity to snorkel with the largest fish on the planet; gentle giant Whale Sharks.
 3 days from $690 per person.

-Transfers between airport and ship if booked on group flights; one hotel night in La Paz (pre- or post- depending on when voyage departs); accommodations and meals as indicated per the itinerary; excursions as per itinerary; kayaking, use of snorkeling equipment and wetsuits; entrance fees; port charges and service taxes.
+Transfers between airport and ship if booked on group flights; one hotel night in La Paz (pre- or post- depending on departure date); shipboard accommodations; kayaking, snorkeling, stand up paddleboarding; video chronicle of your trip; gear on loan (snorkeling gear and wetsuit); all meals onboard ship; soft drinks onboard ship.
 Subject to change without notice.

-Airfare; passport; visa; immigration fees; baggage/accident/cancellation insurance; items of a personal nature such as alcoholic beverages, Internet, etc.; gratuities to ship’s crew at your discretion; fuel surcharge may apply.
+Airfare; passport; visa; immigration fees; baggage/accident/cancellation insurance; items of a personal nature such as alcoholic beverages, Internet, spa, etc.; gratuities to ship’s crew at your discretion; fuel surcharge may apply.

 Photos ©: Jay Dickman (Whale Eye); Ralph Lee Hopkins (Sunset, Photographer, Cactus, Zodiac); Sven-Olaf Lindblad (Dolphin and Zodiac); Michael S. Nolan (Gray Whale and Calf, Whale and Zodiac, Sea Lion); Jack Swenson (Kayaking)